John E. Thohate Maracle

-As a member of the Wolf Clan within the Mohawk Nation of the Iroquois Confederacy, Maracle served on the Mohawk Council at Tyendinaga, Mohawk Nation Territory.
+As a member of the Wolf Clan within the Mohawk Nation of the Iroquois Confederacy, Maracle served on the Mohawk Council at Tyendinga, Mohawk Nation Territory.
 He is the grandson of one of the first Pentecostal believers from his reservation.
-Chief Maracle was ordained and appointed as an AG U.S.missionary in 1975.
-He has served as pastor of congregations on the Keshena Territory of the Menomonee Nation in Wisconsin; the Catturagus Territory of the Seneca Nation in New York; the Akwesasne Territory of the Mohawk Nation, which is located at the juncture of New York, Ontario, and Quebec; and in Fayetteville, North Carolina.
-He holds a Bachelor of Arts from Central Bible College and a Master of Arts from Assemblies of God Theological Seminary at Evangel University.
+Chief Maracle was ordained and appointed as an Assemblies of God U.S Missionary in 1975.
+He has served as pastor of congregations on the Keshena

 Cheri Sampson made history when she became the first female Native American presbyter to serve in the Assemblies of God.
 She was elected by the Phoenix Metro Indian Section of the Arizona District Council.
 Cheri is the pastor of Salt River Indian Assembly of God in Scottsdale, Arizona.